 If your organization doesn’t already offer paid sick leave and was not previously required to do so, now is the time to start developing a comprehensive policy.

 Employers should create or revise existing leave policies to meet state-mandated accrual rates and outline how employees can use sick time.
-Make sure your policy covers all employees, including those covered by the policy’s expansion and who will be eligible under the 2027 amendments.
+Make sure your policy covers all employees, taking into account the expanded eligibility under the 2027 amendments.

 Define what situations qualify for paid sick leave, including personal illness, family caregiving, or preventive care.
 You can provide sick leave for more reasons than is listed by the new paid leave act, but you can’t remove or modify the provisions as they exist within the law.